Brownster/ipod-dock/docs/development.md

 ## Mount helpers

 `ipod_sync.utils` provides small wrappers for mounting and ejecting the iPod.
-A udev rule triggers `ipod-mount.service` which runs `ipod-mount.sh` to mount the first FAT partition automatically when the iPod is connected.
+`ipod-listener.service` handles USB events and automatically mounts the first FAT partition when the iPod is connected.
 The helpers call the system `mount`, `umount` and `eject` commands using Python's `subprocess` module and log any output for debugging.
 The helpers are:

 - `mount_ipod(device: str)` – mounts the given block device to the configured `IPOD_MOUNT` directory.